 Before the exam, you will be given 5 minutes to read and agree to a non-disclosure agreement and 10 minutes to complete a tutorial designed to familiarise yourself with the exam software.

-Each exam session has multiple live versions of the exam, which are randomly allocated.
-The order of questions is also presented randomly.
+Each exam session has multiple live versions of the exam, which are randomly allocated to different candidates.
+Additionally, the order of questions is presented randomly for each candidate.

 The table below shows the five competency standards assessed and the approximate percentage of questions allocated in the CAOP® exam.